nationalarchives/tdr-consignment-api/README.md

 The generated schema file will be placed in the following location: `target/sbt-graphql/schema.graphql`.
 You can copy the contents of this file into `./schema.graphql` and commit the changes to allow the build to pass.

 #### Running the tests
-The repository and route tests now use a docker container for the database.
+The repository and route tests use a docker container for the database.
 To run the tests locally, you will need to build this database.
 ```shell
 docker build -f Dockerfile-tests -t tests .
 ```